Mănăștur

 Mănăștur (Kolozsmonostor; Abtsdorf) is a district of the Romanian city of Cluj-Napoca, which has been a part of the city since 1895.

 Its population as of 2007 was of approximately 126,600.

 History

 Middle Ages

 Mănăștur is home to the Calvaria Church, a Benedictine abbey built in the 9th-10th centuries.

 20th century

-After the German-Italian arbitrated 1940 Second Vienna Award, Kolozsmonostor (Mănăștur) was situated 1 km from the border with Romania, at Erdőfelek/Feleacu.
+After the German-Italian arbitrated 1940 Second Vienna Award, Mănăștur (Kolozsmonostor) was situated 1 km from the border with Romania, at Erdőfelek/Feleacu.